Mexico's Inbursa says reduces its stake in Argentina's YPF

-BUENOS AIRES (Reuters) - Mexico’s Inbursa, owned by businessman Carlos Slim, told Argentine stock market regulators on Monday that it has cut its stake in Argentina’s state-controlled energy company YPF (YPFD.BA) to 4.8 percent.
+BUENOS AIRES, April 7 (Reuters) - Mexico’s Inbursa, owned by businessman Carlos Slim, told Argentine stock market regulators on Monday that it has cut its stake in Argentina’s state-controlled energy company YPF to 4.8 percent.

 Inbursa told Argentina’s National Securities Commission in a letter that it sold $26 million in YPF stock on the New York Stock Exchange.